alegrey91/terracina/internal/stacks/stackruntime/internal/stackeval/README.md

-In practice, it's only _components_ that represent operations with explicit ordering constraints, because nothing else in the stacks runtime directly interacts with Terraform's resource instance change lifecycle.
+In practice, it's only _components_ that represent operations with explicit ordering constraints, because nothing else in the stacks runtime directly interacts with Terracina's resource instance change lifecycle.
 Therefore we can achieve a correct result with only a graph of dependencies between components, without considering any other objects.
 Interface `Applyable` includes the method `RequiredComponents`, which must return a set of all